Could it be a Developmental Delay?

 Language and speech delays cover both struggles with communicating and/or understanding language.

-Does your child have no issue speaking, but do they don’t seem to understand instructions you give them?
-Perhaps they know what you’re saying, but struggle to form words to respond.
+Does your child have no issue speaking, but does not seem to understand instructions you give them?
+Perhaps your child knows what you’re saying, but struggles to form words to respond.

 These delays can have physical causes like hearing issues, a cleft palate or a tongue tie.
 Other times, the delays stem from neurological delays or disabilities.